naokimas/naokimasuda.github.io/gsd.md

 - MA and MS: Show me your choices by email.
 - More on this next week.

+## More

+- H Forgaty came to talk about scholarship/fellowship.
+Their main webpage is [this](https://www.buffalo.edu/grad/explore/funding/fellowships.html).

 # Structure of graduate programs &ndash; presented in a Graduate Mentoring Seminar (by Naoki)

 ##	First-year courses for PhD and MA students